squaredschnauzer/bta-server-pause-time/README.md

 ## Features
 - Automatically pauses and resumes time based on player presence.
 - Ensures that server resources are used efficiently when no players are active.
+- Adds a new game rule `freezeTimeWhenEmpty=true|false` (Default: true).

+## Commands
+- To pause time when no players are present, use: `/gamerule freezeTimeWhenEmpty true`.
+- To keep time running when no players are present, use: `/gamerule freezeTimeWhenEmpty false`.

 ## Installation
 1. Download the latest release from the Releases section.